 Wonder: Unbalanced Location

-While AJ was at Lurie's I was able to meet with Lurie's ENT and Genetic Specialist team.
-Both were amazing at what they do, and I was enlightened with some new information.
-The Ear, Nose, and Throat team let me know they diagnosed AJ with Laryngomalacia.
-They were referred by hospital staff due to AJ's cough, mucus, regurgitation, and baby acid reflex.
-All the symptoms associated with laryngomalacia.
-It's described as soft tissue of the larynx that fall over the airway causing it to flop.
-The terminology is new, but it is associated with Strider cry.
-Something AJ has had since birth.
-Not a major concern at this time, but as AJ ages if it continues to progress, he will need a surgery.
-The conversation between the two Genetic Specialists and myself was by far the best encounter I've had about his condition.
-His case was always presented to me as Partial Trisomy 18 when conversing with his Genetics Doctor from UIC.
-However, at Lurie's they described it as 'Unbalanced Translocation of 4 &18'.
-Still very rare, however, because the two diagnoses are similar, they gather information about one to learn more about the other.
-For AJ, he has some facial abnormalities, epilepsy, a heart condition, developmental delays, impaired vision and hearing, minor clubbed feet, and a corrected mandibular jaw.
-These complications are associated with children who have Trisomy 18, which is why they group the two together.
-Since AJ has Partial, certain things may not present themselves at a certain time, or if at all.
+The Genetic Specialist also brought up what they believe to be the correct term for AJ's diagnosis.
+His case at UIC was presented to me as Partial Trisomy 18 ,but they describe it as 'Unbalanced Translocation of Chromosomes 4 &18'.
+Still very rare, but because the two diagnoses are similar, they gather information about one to learn more about the other.
+For AJ, he has some facial abnormalities, epilepsy, a heart condition, developmental delays, impaired vision and hearing, minor clubbed feet, and a corrected mandibular jaw; which is associated with Trisomy 18.
+Whereas Trisomy 4 is associated with similar symptoms, but their life expectancy is longer.
+Since AJ has Partial, certain things may not present themselves right away, if at all.
 So, the best terminology to describe AJ's condition would be 'Unbalanced Translocation of 4 &18'.
 Not sure why, but it was reassuring to hear.
 It just confirms that I am on the right path of allowing AJ to define his own past, present, and future.
 As of now, AJ is back to his normal feeds, sleeping better at night, and engaging during the day.
 He has since gained 4 lbs. and I have started giving him my frozen breast milk, while I try to build up my milk supply again.

 In 5 days, I rekindled my relationship with myself, my love for adventure and spontaneity, joy within my kids and marriage, laughter, the importance of time, and the remembrance of curiosity and wonder as a child.
 This was the spark I need to feel refreshed and whole again.
 I am now able to explore, create, and write with the intentions I once had.
 Hope, optimism, and consistency.